“True education enables us to love life and opens us to the fullness of life.” Pope Francis

 - Pupils are given the opportunity to engage in our outreach programmes in our local parishes.

-- Pupils get opportunity to enrol in youth leaders programme
+- Pupils get opportunity to enroll in youth leaders programme.

 - Some pupils are encouraged to research further for their EPQ qualification.